arialhamed/arialhamed.github.io/_posts/apk/2021-05-13-crying-suns.md

 paid: true
 ---

 > _"When FTL meets Foundation and Dune:<br>Crying Suns is a tactical rogue-lite that puts you in the role of a space fleet commander as you explore a mysteriously fallen empire.
-In this story rich experience inspired by Dune and Foundation, each successful run will uncover the truth about the Empire... and yourself as well." - <a href="https://play.google.com/store/apps/details?id=com.altshift.orenda.cryingsuns" target="_blank">Play Store</a>_
+In this story rich experience inspired by Dune and Foundation, each successful run will uncover the truth about the Empire... and yourself as well." - <a href="https://play.google.com/store/apps/details?id=com.altshift.orenda.cryingsuns">Play Store</a>_

 <span class="timestamp">22 April 2022:</span> Well the description i have above kinda describes it well.
 It is basically _FTL meets Foundation and Dune_.
 The one thing that really captured my attention of this game is that it has really nice graphics, a good pixelated aesthetic &